Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Double dressing of single qubits

-Phase modulation of the dressing field, in addition, suppresses fluctuations in the amplitude of $\Omega_1$: Phase modulation creates, in an appropriate rotating frame, an effective on-resonance second drive in the dressed basis.
-This second drive dresses the qubit a second time, and thus dynamically decouples amplitude noise fluctuations in the drive $\delta \Omega_1$, which would otherwise reduce the coherence time of the dressed qubit (Fig. \ref{fig:Level_sketch}).
-These fluctuations are suppressed as long as $\delta \Omega_1 \ll \Omega_2$.
-Furthermore, undesired coupling of the qubit to the motional state, which leads to a decay in the Rabi oscillations, is suppressed as long as $\Omega_2 \gg \eta \nu$ and $| \Omega_1 - \nu | \ll \Omega_2 \ll | \Omega_1 + \nu |$ (appendix \ref{secA1} gives a detailed description).
+Phase modulation of the dressing field, in addition, suppresses fluctuations in the amplitude of $\Omega_1$: In an appropriate rotating frame, phase modulation creates an effective on-resonance second drive in the dressed basis.
+This second drive dresses the qubit a second time and thus dynamically decouples amplitude noise fluctuations in the drive $\delta \Omega_1$, which would otherwise reduce the coherence time of the dressed qubit (Fig. \ref{fig:Level_sketch}).
+These fluctuations are suppressed as long as ${\delta \Omega_1 \ll \Omega_2}$.
+Furthermore, undesired coupling of the qubit to the motional state, which leads to a decay in the Rabi oscillations, is suppressed as long as $\Omega_2 \gg \eta \nu$ and $| \Omega_1 - \nu | \ll \Omega_2 \ll | \Omega_1 + \nu |$ (Appendix \ref{secA1} gives a detailed description).